 The consolidated statements of operations and changes in net assets include excess of revenue over expenses.
-Changes in net assets that are excluded from excess of revenue over expenses include net assets released for capital acquisitions, certain changes in pension liability, change in net unrealized gains or losses on investments that are other-than-trading, appropriation of endowment assets for expenditure, contributions to temporarily and permanently restricted net assets, investment income from donor-designated endowments and net assets released from restrictions.
+Changes in net assets that are excluded from excess of revenue over expenses include net assets released for capital acquisitions, certain changes in prepaid pension and pension liability, change in net unrealized gains or losses on investments that are other-than-trading, contributions to temporarily and permanently restricted net assets, investment income from donor-designated endowments and net assets released from restrictions.